 One of the things that I have observed when I was still an active member of a mom’s group was couples tend to fight due to money matters specific to not consulting one another before making a financial decision.
 Sample scenario: the husband will give money to his parents or buy something without telling his wife about it.
 As partners, it is just right to talk over things that impact the family’s finances.

 Men might think that since they are the ones who provide for the family, they have the whole right to do whatever they want to their earnings.
 For me this is wrong.
-You and your spouse should decide where the hard-earned money should go.
+You and your spouse should decide where the hard-earned money go.
 If you are about to lend or give some to a family member who is in need, your partner should at least be aware.
 If you want to buy something for yourself or for your home, tell your parnter.
 This DOES NOT MEAN that you have to seek your spouse’s approval all the time.
 The fact that you’re keeping him/her on the loop is enough to prevent an argument from starting.

-When it comes to who’s supposed to keep budget, while the norm is it should be the wife, I go for who you think can handle your finances better.
-In our case, I divide my salary to our expenses after getting my paycheck and I give the miscellaneous part to my husband.
-He is the one budgeting it for our food on weekends and whatever it is that we need in our house.
+When it comes to who’s supposed to keep budget, while the norm is it is the wife, I go for who you think can handle your finances better.
+In our case, I divide my salary to our expenses after getting my paycheck and give the miscellaneous part to my husband.
+He is the one budgeting it for food on weekends and whatever it is that we need in our house.
 Money is an issue that should never destroy your relationship.
 If you have concerns about it, have a serious talk with your spouse to sort things out.

 Be each other’s critic and mentor